 Te Aka Mauri – Rotorua Library and Children’s Health Hub

-The brief entailed a remodel of the existing 6,000m2 library, making space for a new children’s health facility, including mental health services, community meeting spaces, a parents’ room and multi-sensory digitised spaces.
-The intention of the refurbishment was to make a statement about the community’s identity, reflecting culturally and spiritually appropriate Māori designs that showcase Te Arawa’s and Rotorua’s unique identities.
+The brief entailed a remodel of the existing 6,000 m² library, making space for a new children’s health facility, including mental health services, community meeting spaces, a parents’ room and multi-sensory digitised spaces.
+The refurbishment intended to make a statement about the community’s identity, reflecting culturally and spiritually appropriate Māori design to showcase the unique identities of Te Arawa and Rotorua.

-Warm timbers and modern aluminium trims contrasted with fresh whites and bright feature walls delivered a clean, modern feeling in what was a previously dated and cluttered space.
-Furniture was chosen for its simplicity of shape and solid hues that introduced bright pops of colour into the space.
+Warm timbers and modern aluminium trims contrast with fresh whites and bright feature walls to deliver a clean, modern feeling in what was a previously dated and cluttered space.
+Furniture has been chosen for its simplicity of shape and solid hues to introduce bright pops of colour into the space.

 The concept is a ground-breaking and successful example of what can be achieved for our community when local and central government organisations collaborate on difficult problems and focus on reversing trends, presenting a model that could be replicated elsewhere in Aotearoa New Zealand, and beyond.

 - 2019 Property Council of New Zealand Property Industry Awards, Health and Medical Property Award - Excellence / Best in Category